On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Abstract

 \section{Abstract}

-One of the most prominent and widely-used blockchain privacy solutions are zero-knowledge proof (ZKP) \emph{mixers} operating on top of smart contract-enabled blockchains.
-ZKP mixers typically advertise their level of privacy through a so-called anonymity set size, similar to $k$-anonymity, where a user hides among a set of $k$ other users.
+\blfootnote{This paper is accepted at the ACM Web Conference 2023 (WWW '23).} \ZKP \emph{mixers} are one of the most widely-used blockchain privacy solutions, operating on top of smart contract-enabled blockchains.
+We find that ZKP mixers are tightly intertwined with the growing number of \DeFi attacks and \BEV extractions.
+Through coin flow tracing, we discover that \numtotalmixerAttackers blockchain attackers and \numtotalmixerBEVextractors \BEV extractors leverage mixers as their source of funds, while depositing a total attack revenue of \totalDepositofAttackersAndBEVextractors USD.
+Moreover, the US OFAC sanctions against the largest ZKP mixer, Tornado.Cash, have reduced the mixer's daily deposits by more than {$80\%$}.

-In reality, however, these anonymity set claims are mostly inaccurate, as we find through empirical measurements of the currently most active ZKP mixers.
-We propose five heuristics that, in combination, can increase the probability that an adversary links a withdrawer to the correct depositor on average by $51.94\% \thinspace (108.63\%)$ on the most popular Ethereum (ETH) and Binance Smart Chain (BSC) mixer, respectively.
-Our empirical evidence is hence also the first to suggest a differing privacy-predilection of users on ETH and BSC.
-We further identify~$105$ Decentralized Finance (DeFi) attackers leveraging ZKP mixers as the initial funds and to deposit attack revenue (e.g., from phishing scams, hacking centralized exchanges, and blockchain project attacks).
+Further, ZKP mixers advertise their level of privacy through a so-called anonymity set size, which similarly to $k$-anonymity allows a user to hide among a set of $k$ other users.
+Through empirical measurements, we, however, find that these anonymity set claims are mostly inaccurate.
+For the most popular mixers on \ETHchain and \BSChain, we show how to reduce the anonymity set size on average by \totalTCASReduced and \totalTNASReduced respectively.
+Our empirical evidence is also the first to suggest a differing privacy-predilection of users on ETH and BSC.

-State-of-the-art mixers are moreover tightly intertwined with the growing DeFi ecosystem by offering ``anonymity mining'' (AM) incentives, i.e., mixer users receive monetary rewards for mixing coins.
-However, contrary to the claims of related work, we find that AM does not always contribute to improving the quality of an anonymity set size of a mixer, because AM tends to attract privacy-ignorant users naively reusing addresses.
+State-of-the-art ZKP mixers are moreover interwoven with the DeFi ecosystem by offering \emph{\AM} incentives, i.e., users receive monetary rewards for mixing coins.
+However, contrary to the claims of related work, we find that AM does not necessarily improve the quality of a mixer's anonymity set.
+Our findings indicate that AM attracts privacy-ignorant users, who then do not contribute to improving the privacy of other mixer users.